 This banana nut muffins recipe is a real treat!
 I say that because I rarely get to make anything with fresh bananas because recipes usually call for them to be over-ripe.
 My family devours them before they get many if any, brown spots.
 I like brown spots, which means the banana is sweeter.

-When my Mom lived with us I used to buy extra bananas for her to hide for a few days so I could enjoy them.
-Or make her delicious banana bread.
-She gladly hid the bananas because she knew she would be able to share in some the bread.
+When my mom lived with us I used to buy extra bananas for her to hide for a few days so I could enjoy them.
+Or so I could make her delicious banana bread.
+She gladly hid the bananas because she knew she would be able to share some of the bread.

 While I love nuts, not everyone does or some may have allergies, so you can omit them if you prefer.
 Or you can do what I do sometimes.

 Why we love this banana nut muffin recipe

 - It uses up those leftover bananas you have sitting on your counter.
 Not using them is like throwing money away.

 - They are moist and full of fresh banana flavor.

 - Easily adapted if you don’t like nuts or have a nut allergy.
 (See below.)